 - Log in to your hosting Cpanel

-- On Cpanel go to ClloudFlare section (refer bellow picture)
+- On Cpanel go to Cloudflare section (refer below picture)

-- Click on CloudFlare (first icon in above picture) you will get a window as shown in the picture below.
+Click on Cloudflare (first icon in the above picture) you will get a window as shown in the picture below.

-- Click cloud option to activate CloudFlare on your site.
+Click the cloud option to activate Cloudflare on your site.
 Done!!